Are Bioplastics Good For The Environment? 🌏

 - Using bioplastics does not feel any different than using plastics, as manufacturers made them as strong and versatile as – if not more than – traditional plastic.

 Are bioplastics really good for the environment?
 Arising confusions

 Obviously, we expect bioplastics to break down completely in the environment.
 We also think that they are made purely from plants (or biodegradable materials).
 But are these general assumptions true?
 An Ensia article tells otherwise.

-The article states that the way bioplastics are marketed have gotten people confused.
+The article states that the way bioplastics are marketed has gotten people confused.
 Here, we quote from the article below:

 The term “bioplastics” is actually used for two separate things: bio-based plastics (plastics made at least partly from biological matter) and biodegradable plastics (plastics that can be completely broken down by microbes in a reasonable timeframe, given specific conditions).
 Not all bio-based plastics are biodegradable, and not all biodegradable plastics are bio-based.
 And even biodegradable plastics might not biodegrade in every environment.
 Sounds confusing?
 It certainly is.